ChanTsune/SwiftyPyString/README.md

 ```
 ## License

-SwiftPyString is available under the MIT license.
-See the LICENSE file for more information.
+This project published under the MIT license.
+See the [LICENSE](./LICENSE) file for more information.